 In this article, we will explore the benefits of sustainable procurement and share best practices that procurement leaders can adopt to contribute to a greener, fair future.

-Sustainable Procurement: Meaning and Importance
+Sustainable Procurement, Its Meaning and Importance

 Sustainable procurement is a process by which companies obtain the needed goods and services while incorporating environmental, social, and governance (ESG) factors.
 Companies who choose to adopt sustainable procurement practices have their own reasons for doing so, and these reasons can fall into any of the above categories.